Skip to main content

 Fees

-Commercial Licenses are (soon to be) issued automatically on request, and are payable in various Cryptocurrencies.
+Commercial Licenses are (soon to be) issued automatically on request, and are payable in various Cryptocurrencies, or in Fiat USD$ via Stripe.
 When prompted by the application using Cpppo, go to the URL printed by the crypto-licensing module.
 Fill in the requested Licensee information, and pay the fee to one of the designated Cryptocurrency accounts.
 These are unique to each Licensee.
+Or, purchase via Stripe here, and follow the instructions after payment to download your license.

 These fees are denominated in USD$ at the time of request, payable in various cryptocurrencies: